jayu/rev-dep/README.md

 - Linux x64
 - MacOS Apple Silicon

-There are the platforms I use and know.
-For these I build and tested binaries.
+- Windows x64

-Go allows for cross-compiling, so I'm happy to build and distribute binaries for other platforms as well, but I haven't tested it.
+Go allows for cross-compiling, so I'm happy to build and distribute binaries for other platforms as well.
 Feel free to open an issue if you need support for another platform.

 ## CLI reference 📖